IvanMwiruki/mtqadeviceinfo/README.md

 I noticed I was spending a lot of time going to 3-4 places to pull all the information that I needed to include inside tickets.
 So I created an app that aggregates all of it.

+Not only useful for tickets!
+This info is also great when you're testing and want to confirm the os version or wifi network or build, etc.

 #### *Still adding more useful data.*

 <h1 align="center">